 “Oh yes!”
 Dawson said.
 “And great grandmother can come!
 It will be much easier for her now that she doesn’t have her walker.”

 At first I thought I was going to have to remind him that my grandmother was dead, but then I realized that he knew that already, and it was obvious to him that now as a ghost, unlimited by her old, frail body, she’d be able to come to parties again and dance in the mist.

-So we did invite my grandmother to our house and started our own Day of the Dead tradition.
 To me, this is the gift of this season—when the veil is thin and we get an awareness that the conversations between the spirit world and the material world never really end.
 And this year it feels like the culmination of kama, this way of enjoying the fullness of all of the energy and light around us, even as we enter the darkest time of year.
 (Which is also the coziest.
 Unless you live in Honolulu.
 Which is a good idea for February.)